Skip to content

 } MEMORY_BASIC_INFORMATION, *PMEMORY_BASIC_INFORMATION;

-Example 1 of VirtualQuery
+Example 1: VirtualQuery basics

 #include <windows.h>